 1) Failure to conform to social norms with respect to lawful behaviors as indicated by repeatedly performing acts that are grounds for arrest.

-- Part of Sherlocks schtick is that he so brilliant, what appears illegal, and often is, becomes tolerated because he gets results, much to the consternation of Scotland Yard.
-His ends-justifies-the-means schema can look anywhere from positively genius to monomaniachally, well, sociopathic.
+- Part of Sherlock’s schtick is that he so brilliant, what appears illegal, and often is, becomes tolerated because he gets results, much to the consternation of Scotland Yard.
+His ends-justifies-the-means schema can look anywhere from positively genius to monomaniacally, well, sociopathic.

 2) Deceitfulness, as indicated by repeated lying, use of aliases, or conning others for personal profit or pleasure.

 - When Sherlock resorts to these tactics, he has his reasons.
-However there is a curious subplot which comes off positively 20th century.
-It has Cumberbatch plying “gotcha” with Freeman when it comes to feelings of love and regard, apparently something that manly men still don’t profess.
-For example we see Holmes feigning incapacity to stop a bomb from going off in the Underground Subway to extract Freeman’s confession of deepest sentiment.
-Given the show has suggested a homoerotic tension between the two, at least in the eyes of their landlady Mrs Hudson, played by the delightful Una Stubbs, this allusion of the the love that dare not speak its name seems dubiously puerile, even for Holmes.
+However, there is a curious subplot which comes off positively 20th century.
+It has Cumberbatch playing “gotcha” with Freeman when it comes to feelings of love and regard, apparently something that manly men still don’t profess.
+For example, we see Holmes feigning incapacity to stop a bomb from going off in the Underground Subway to extract Freeman’s confession of deepest sentiment.
+Given the show has suggested a homoerotic tension between the two, at least in the eyes of their landlady Mrs. Hudson, played by the delightful Una Stubbs, this allusion of the love that dare not speak its name seems dubiously puerile, even for Holmes.
 So does this rise to the level of sociopathy or is it just a mean spirited psychological defense shielding Holmes from his own yearning of what he mocks?

 3) Lack of remorse, as indicated by being indifferent to or rationalizing having hurt, mistreated, or stolen from another.